divyanshchahar/divyanshchahar/readme.md

 ### About Me

-I like building things but I won't be making the modern day Mona Lisa any time soon.
-I love building solutions.
-I see software as a solution and not merely as code.
+I love technology and I love building things.
+I love solving real world problems.
+I build technology(and code) as a solution to a problem and not just merely as technology.

 I have background in aerospace engineering ( bachelors and a masters ) and I like ✈ aircrafts, 🚗 cars, 🚢big boats and 🚀rockets.